schm00g/coin-viewer/README.md

 ## High-level description

-This application fetches the top 100 coins using the CoinGecko API.
-The end-user can then search for tokens, save favorites and sort table data.
+This application fetches the top 100 coins (by market cap) using the CoinGecko API.
+The end-user can then filter tokens using string based search, save favorites and sort table data.

 Nuxt.js framework was used to build on top of Vue - it is ideal for iterating on SPAs.
+It comes with in-built routing, directory structure and many plugins plus a developer community.
 It allows quick scaffolding of projects with easy configuration.
-My initial choices included:
+Some initial choices included:
 * JavaScript
 * Tailwind CSS (inline utility css framework)
-* Axios (interface for HTTP requests, improved readability over fetch())
+* Axios (interface for HTTP requests, improved readability over standard fetch())
-* PWA (for offline use)
+* PWA (for offline use) - PWA module configuration in `nuxt.config.js`
-* ESLint (code style guidelines - consistency)
+* ESLint & Prettier (code style guidelines - consistency)
-* Jest (unit tests)
-* SPA / server side rendering
+* SPA (faster loading times, caching capabilities, only relevant code is updated, responsive for better UX)
 * Node.js hosting

 For state management Vuex (flux pattern) is used.
 Vuex is probably more justified in a larger application.
 It allows for actions and mutations on our program state.
 For smaller application props and events will suffice.
 Nuxt.js has Vuex baked in.
+State management patterns mean that there is a single source of truth - keeping mutations predictable.

-For the UI components the lightweight, well supported and documented Buefy (built on top of Bulma) was used.
+For the UI components the lightweight, open-source, well supported, and documented Buefy (built on top of Bulma) was used.

 Configuring the app to be a PWA allows user to download a native version of the client for offline use.

-See [demo](https://coin-viewer-7munj60j9-schm00g.vercel.app/) hosted on Vercel.
+Chose to work with vue 2 as some libraries have not yet caught up with vue 3.

+Vue dev tools essential for iterating and debugging.

 ## Basic Exercises